 The truth is, you can't predict a child's eye colors from the parents' eye colors at all.
-Current research suggests that as many as 16 different genes could be responsible for eye color, explaining why two parents with the same eye color can have children with an entirely different eye color.
+Current research suggests that as many as 16 different genes could be responsible for eye color.
+That's why two parents with the same eye color can have a child with an entirely different eye color.

 Myth 4.
 Eating carrots will improve your vision.

 Vitamin A is essential for the body to maintain healthy eyesight and carrots have high amounts of this nutrient.
 But the body only needs a relatively small amount of vitamin A for vision, and it can be obtained through many sources such as dark, leafy greens, brightly colored vegetables, dairy and fish.
 While eating foods rich in vitamin A can help you maintain good eyesight, it won't improve your vision or keep you from needing glasses or contacts.
 Remember to eat vitamin A-rich foods together with fat to better absorb the benefits.

 Myth 5.
 You can improve your vision with eye exercises.

 Eye exercises will not improve or preserve vision or reduce the need for glasses.
 Your vision depends on many factors, none of which can be significantly altered with eye exercises.

 However, eye exercises may be helpful for convergence insufficiency, a condition that occurs when the eyes don’t work together to focus on a nearby object, making it difficult to read.

 Myth 6.
 Sun gazing—or, looking directly at the sun—can improve your health and well-being.